datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 `@script`
-I hope you're now excited to learn about another type of problem, classification.
-Binary classification in particular.
+I hope you're ready to learn about binary classification, which it's the same as saying two-class classification.

 ---